Expanding Medicaid providers to advance health equity initiatives

 High hopes for CalAIM... and many unknowns

-When Tina starts the process of enrolling Mountain Housing in CalAIM in 2022, she doesn’t realize that MCPs are responsible for carrying out the state’s policy goals.
-From her reading of the publicly available materials, CalAIM is a state program.
+When Tina starts the process of enrolling Mountain Housing in CalAIM in 2022, she doesn’t grasp the central role of MCPs.
+Based on her reading of the publicly available materials, she sees CalAIM as a state government program.
 As the director of a housing non-profit, she’s never interacted with health insurance companies.
-She reads through the program description on the state website, downloads the template for the application, and starts to fill it out, entirely on her own initiative.
+She reads through the program description on the state website, downloads the template for the application, and starts to fill it out, all entirely on her own.

 Tina doesn’t know that other CBOs are having a more guided experience.
 Earlier, California had successfully run a precursor program to CalAIM in selected counties: the Whole Person Care pilot.
 California also ran focus groups with some CBOs in the run-up to CalAIM.
 CBOs engaged in the pilot or focus groups are more likely to have existing relationships with MCPs.
 As a result, CBOs from pilot counties have an accelerated, streamlined pathway to participation, and more understanding of how to work with health insurers.